 -

-- The number of interviews in relation to the number of applications provides an indication of the quality of the talent recruited in IT recruiting.
+- The number of interviews in relation to the number of applications provides information about the quality of the talent recruited in IT recruiting.

 -